tung/ruggrogue/book/rendering.md

 ## Rendering Strategy

-For a 2D tile-based roguelike game like RuggRogue, there are two common strategies to getting pixels onto the screen when considering modern video hardware.
+For a 2D tile-based roguelike game such as RuggRogue, there are two common strategies to getting pixels onto the screen when considering modern video hardware.
 There's *software rendering*, where the CPU decides what each pixel on screen should look like, then uploads the whole screen as a texture for the GPU to ultimately display.
 This is simple, but slow, especially considering that the CPU also has to deal with game logic.
 On the other hand, there's the *hardware rendering* approach using *texture atlasses*, where tilesets are uploaded for the GPU in advance and the CPU feeds data buffers that describe where said tiles should be displayed on screen for the GPU.
-This is much faster than the software approach, but a fair bit more complex, on top of of requiring an API that provides the ability to graphics pipelines with custom shaders.
+This is much faster than the software approach, but a fair bit more complex, on top of of requiring an API that can create graphics pipelines with custom shaders.

 Instead of either of those things, RuggRogue adopts a *hybrid rendering* strategy that combines elements of both software and hardware rendering.
 The game breaks down what it wants to display on screen into tile grids whose contents are rendered by the CPU in a software rendering fashion.